 Have you ever experienced that “gut feeling” ….you know the one that’s trying to tell you something and you don’t know why?
 I remember having a feeling I couldn’t quite explain fifteen years ago.
-My husband had a job opportunity in Canada.
-As a way to entice us, we were provided time
+There was a job opportunity in Canada.
+As a way to entice moving there, I was provided

 As a kid who grew up in the 60s & 70s, I was a big fan of the original Star Trek TV series.
 And in the years since, I have seen lots of the Star Trek “technology” become a reality: cellphones, portable tablet computers, talking computers (Alexa/Siri), etc. But I

 Last night I dropped a check into my son’s school’s American Heart Association Fund Raiser and this morning we kicked off #NationalWearRedDay at the RFC with our annual Wear RED for Heart Health Breakfast Run.
 What’s the deal with all heart health awareness this month?
 Heart Disease Not only is it

 In June, my husband and I completed this silly race called Storm the Beach – totally out of my norm, it was only 5 miles :) and included things like climbing, crawling, wading through the ocean, balancing, rope swinging, and running through soft sand.
 It was nuts, but so fun, and